God's First Priority

 · Colossians 3

-And yet, it’s something that is rarely talked about, taught, or even considered in modern “Christianity”, especially within the religious context of America in the 21st Century.
+And yet, it is rarely, if ever, taught or seriously considered in modern “Christianity,”, especially within the religious context of America in the 21st Century.

 So, indeed, it is impossible to overestimate the relative unimportance of almost everything.

-And in contrast, it’s impossible to overestimate the importance of the God’s stated purpose in our lives as disciples, that is, our transformation.
+And in contrast, it’s impossible to overestimate the importance of understanding and pursuing God’s stated purpose in our lives as disciples, our transformation into the image and character of Jesus.

-And when THAT becomes our First Priority, it radically changes how we see God, ourselves, and the world around us.
+To miss this is to miss the centrality of what being a disciple of Jesus is.
+But, when deep, authentic transformation becomes our First Priority, it changes everything; how we see God, ourselves, and the world around us,

 At least, it has for me.